mvolkmann/blog/src/dart.md

    n = "changed";
    ```

+By default variables do not have a default value and cannot be set to `null`.
+To allow setting a variable to `null` its type must be followed by `?`.
+When this is done, the variable is initialized to `null` by default.

 Non-nullable top-level variables (not declared inside a function or class)
 and non-nullable static class properties must be initialized.
 Non-nullable local variables in functions